nicolobertani/JBU_Rpackage/README.md

 # JBU_Rpackage

-This is an example of a change
+This is an example of a change.
+Example is done.
+GitHub is working.